poeik/dotfiles/README.md

 - Replace the newly created `.zshrc` with the content of `.zshrc.pre-oh-my-zsh` using `mv .zshrc.pre-oh-my-zsh .zshrc`
-- Install the zsh plugin manager [antigen](https://github.com/zsh-users/antigen) into the userfolder using `curl -L git.io/antigen > ~/.antigen.zsh`
+- Install the zsh plugin manager [antigen](https://github.com/zsh-users/antigen) into the user folder using `curl -L git.io/antigen > ~/.antigen.zsh`

 ## Neovim setup